 WhatsApp for Business API

-To prevent ad spam, the company as restricted the ability to send messages.
+To prevent ad spam, the company restricted the ability to send messages.
 Businesses can only send messages to people who have contacted them first, but the API will also help them programmatically send shipping confirmations, appointment reminders or event tickets to their customers.
-The company has been piloting the offering with clients like BookMyShow in India.
+The company is already working successfully with clients like Booking.com, Wish, etc.

 It charges businesses for slow replies.

-Now, this simply means that the businesses will be able to respond to messages from users for free for up to 24 hours, but will have to pay a fee for every message sent after 24 hours.
-The charge is fixed but different for different countries.
+This means that the businesses will be able to respond to messages from users for free for up to 24 hours, but will have to pay a fee for every message sent after 24 hours.
+The charge is fixed but is different for different countries.

 The businesses can also choose to reply manually through their own tool or apps like Zendesk, MessageBird or Twilio.